wombleton/gitlaw-nz/acts/A/Animal Welfare Act 1999.md

     *   (h) such other particulars as are prescribed.

-    (5) If an infringement notice has been issued under this section, proceedings in respect of the offence to which the notice relates may be commenced in accordance with [section 21][351] of the Summary Proceedings Act 1957, and in that case the provisions of that section apply with the necessary modifications.
+    (5) If an infringement notice has been issued under this section, proceedings in respect of the offence to which the notice relates may be commenced in accordance with [section 21][354] of the Summary Proceedings Act 1957, and in that case the provisions of that section apply with the necessary modifications.

+    Section 162(3): amended, on 1 July 2013, by [section 413][291] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 163 Payment of infringement fees

 *   All infringement fees are payable to the Director-General, and the Director-General must pay all infringement fees received into a Crown Bank Account.

-    Section 163: amended, on 25 January 2005, pursuant to [section 65R(3)][344] of the Public Finance Act 1989 (1989 No 44).
+    Section 163: amended, on 25 January 2005, pursuant to [section 65R(3)][347] of the Public Finance Act 1989 (1989 No 44).

 #### Further provisions relating to offences